Expert Insight

 He says, “Work in concrete sustainability is transitioning from research to industry application, which has not been an easy path.”

-A plethora of Australian sustainability ratings and Lifecycle assessment tools (LCAs), such as the Green Star Building Council of Australia’s (GBCA) Green Star tool, the Infrastructure Sustainability Council of Australia (ISCA) IS Materials calculator and the Cement Concrete and Aggregates Australia (CCAA) benchmarks are a positive step in the right direction.
+A plethora of Australian sustainability ratings and Lifecycle assessment tools (LCAs), such as the Green Star Building Council of Australia’s (GBCA) Green Star tool, the Infrastructure Sustainability Council of Australia (ISCA) IS Materials calculator, and the Cement Concrete and Aggregates Australia (CCAA) benchmarks are a positive step in the right direction.

 However, Australian sustainability tools come with varying methods of assessment and application.
 For the purpose of demystifying concrete sustainability, this article explores some of the critical factors for reducing embodied carbon emissions.